 Special meetings of the Executive Board, for any purpose whatsoever, may be called at any time by the President or upon written request from five members of the Executive Board.

-The maximum number of Executive Board members shall be seven (7).

 The Executive Board may affiliate the MCDC with such other Democratic Party organizations as seem appropriate and desirable.

 The Executive Board shall select the delegates and alternative delegates to which the MCDC is entitled to the organizations with which the MCDC is affiliated.
 Those delegates and alternate delegates selected shall be MCDC members in good standing.
 The President shall fill delegate vacancies from the alternates and new alternates will be selected at the next Executive Board meeting.